Home Vancouver Events Calendar NOVEMBER Events in Vancouver in 2024 Remembrance Day in Vancouver

 Commemorated on November 11th throughout Metro Vancouver, Remembrance Day is a day when Canadians remember past wars and the sacrifices made by veterans.

-Below is information about Remembrance Day in general, as well as links to specific November 11th events in various communities around the Lower Mainland.
-Also in this article is a video showcasing many of the sights and scenes of Remembrance Day events from past recent years.
+Below is information about Remembrance Day in general.
+There are also links to specific November 11th events in various communities around the Lower Mainland.
+A video further on in the article showcases many of the sights and scenes of Remembrance Day events from past years.

 Remembrance Day

-As a national holiday, Remembrance Day isn’t a victory celebration, but rather a time to reflect about the horrors of war and the sacrifices made by the men and women that have fought for Canada and the defense of other countries.
+As a national holiday, Remembrance Day isn’t a victory celebration.
+It’s a time to reflect about the horrors of war and the sacrifices made by the men and women who have fought for Canada and the defense of other countries.

-In 2022 Remembrance Day occurs on Friday, November 11th.
-In a typical year (when there isn’t the coronavirus), ceremonies commemorating the day take place throughout the Lower Mainland.
-Of note, this year marks the 78th anniversary of D-Day and the invasion of Normandy by the Allies in the Second World War.
+Remembrance Day falls on Tuesday, November 11th this year.
+Ceremonies commemorating the day take place throughout the Lower Mainland.
+Last year marked the 80th anniversary of D-Day and the invasion of Normandy by the Allies in World War II.

 Looking for information about Remembrance Day events in different communities?
 Then check out our articles about services in the following places: